-You have a moderate preference for auditory learning.
-This means you sometimes like to learn by listening.
-You can probably focus on and remember some of the information you hear.
-You can get better with practice.
-Use the recommendations below.
+You have a very high preference for auditory learning.
+This means you like to learn by listening.
+You can probably focus on and remember almost all of the information you hear.
+Use the recommendations below to take advantage of this ability.